sentryco/GAMigration/README.md

 - iOS 17 or macOS 14 or later

 ## Problem
-- Acquire the accurate proto3 schema utilized by Google Authenticator for compatibility.
+- Obtain the precise proto3 schema used by Google Authenticator to ensure compatibility.
-- Develop a dedicated Proto3Parser class tailored to interpret this unique schema.
+- Create a specialized `Proto3Parser` class designed to interpret this specific schema.
-- Incorporate comprehensive error management to address potential parsing exceptions and atypical cases.
+- Implement comprehensive error handling to address parsing exceptions and edge cases.

 ## Solution
-- A ProtoBuf wrapper to extract data from strings efficiently
+- Efficient data extraction from strings using a ProtoBuf wrapper.
-- Capability to export data in the widely-used OTP format
+- Support for exporting data in the widely used OTP format.
-- Robust error handling ensured by extensive unit testing
+- Robust error handling, ensured through comprehensive unit testing.

 ## Features
-- Efficient parsing and decryption of Google Authenticator migration payloads.
+- Efficiently parses and decrypts Google Authenticator migration payloads.
-- Extensive support for a variety of OTP types and cryptographic algorithms.
+- Supports a wide variety of OTP types and cryptographic algorithms.
-- Thorough error handling to gracefully manage a wide range of potential edge cases.
+- Provides comprehensive error handling to gracefully handle a broad range of edge cases.
-- Rigorous unit testing to validate functionality and ensure the integrity of the solution.
+- Utilizes rigorous unit testing to validate functionality and ensure the solution's integrity.

 ## Installation
 To integrate GAMigration into your Xcode project using Swift Package Manager, specify it in your `Package.swift` file: